mgiesen/LD2410/README.md

   - **Stationary Target Distance (2 bytes)**: Distance to the detected stationary target in centimeters.
   - **Stationary Target Energy (1 byte)**: Energy or intensity of the stationary target.
   - **Detection Distance (2 bytes)**: The maximum detection range for the targets.
-- **FOOTER (`F8 F7 F6 F5`)**: Identifies the end of the data frame.

-## Engineering Mode Target Information
+### Data - Engineering Mode Target Information

 When the LD2410 sensor operates in Engineering Mode, it transmits additional detailed data within its frames, enhancing the basic target information with energy values for each distance gate.
-The structure of the frame is as follows:

 **Frame Breakdown:**

-- **HEADER (`F4 F3 F2 F1`)**: Identifies the start of the data frame.
-- **LENGTH (`XX XX`)**: Indicates the length of the data in the frame.
 - **DATA**:
   - **Basic Target Information (same as in Basic Mode)**:
     - **Target State (1 byte)**: Indicates the detected target status.
     - **Movement Target Distance (2 bytes)**: Distance to the moving target in centimeters.